 Walmart’s Organizational Structure

 The main effect of Walmart’s hierarchical functional organizational structure is the ability of corporate managers to easily influence the entire organization.
-For example, new policies and strategies developed at Walmart’s corporate headquarters are directly passed on to regional managers down to the store managers.
+For example, new policies and strategies developed at the company’s corporate headquarters are directly passed on to regional managers down to the store managers.
 In this way, effective monitoring and control are achieved through Walmart’s hierarchical functional organizational structure.
-However, a downside of this organizational structure is that it has minimal support for organizational flexibility.
+However, a downside of this corporate structure is that it has minimal support for organizational flexibility.
 The lower levels of the organizational structure cannot easily adjust business practices because of the lengthy communications and approval process involving the middle managers and corporate managers at Walmart’s headquarters.

 Walmart’s Organizational Culture